 About

 New York Times best-selling author Jae-Ha Kim started writing professionally while she was a pre-law student at the University of Chicago.
 Since earning her M.S. in journalism from Northwestern University, Kim has covered everything from hard news (as a reporter for United Press International) to pop culture (as the Pop Music Critic and film reviewer for the Chicago Sun-Times).
 She currently is a nationally-syndicated columnist for the Tribune Content Agency and her column runs in print and/or online in publications such as the Chicago Tribune and the Los Angeles Times.
-Her profiles, essays and reviews also appear in outlets such as Rolling Stone (U.S.) (Korea), NPR, Victoria & Albert Museum, Mashable, Salon, Teen Vogue, TODAY, Variety, New York Daily News and MTV News.
+Her profiles, essays and reviews also appear in outlets such as Rolling Stone (U.S.) (Korea) (Japan), NPR, Victoria & Albert Museum, Mashable, Salon, Teen Vogue, TODAY, Variety, New York Daily News and MTV News.

 Kim has won a Peter Lisagor Award for Excellence in Journalism.
 She also wrote the first book about the hit sitcom Friends and is a co-editor of several travel books.
 She has appeared as a pop culture expert on NBC’s Today, Entertainment Tonight, A&E’s Biography and E!
 Entertainment.
 Kim is also a voting member of the Television Critics Association.
 Additionally, her work is featured on Rotten Tomatoes — the review-aggregation website for film and television.